it-innovation/EXPERImonitor/doc/manual_source/mainContent/Getting_started_with_the_ECC.rst

 Deploying the ECC service using Vagrant
 =======================================

-The quickest method of building and deploying the ECC is to use the Vagrant deployment method: this creates a virtual machine on your host and automatically builds and deploys the ECC for you.
+The quickest method of building and deploying the ECC is to use the Vagrant deployment method: this creates a virtual machine on your host and automatically installs all the pre-requisites (such as PostgreSQL, Tomcat, RabbitMQ) and builds and deploys the ECC for you.
 Once you have acquired the ECC software package and its library dependencies, you will need to:

 #.
 Install Oracle VM VirtualBox (visit https://www.virtualbox.org/ for more details)
 #.
 Install Vagrant (visit http://www.vagrantup.com/ for more details)